rfhb/ctrdata/README.md

 </div>

-- Add records from another register (CTGOV) into the same collection
+- Add records from another register (CTGOV2) into the same collection

 The new website and API introduced in July 2023 (<https://www.clinicaltrials.gov/>) is supported by `ctrdata` since